scottfr/SystemsBook/Applied/applied.md

 {"title": "Home Heating System", "description": "How can an understanding of a home heating system improve our ability to deal with dilemmas.", "load": "http://insightmaker.com/insight/910"}
 # End Model

+Yes, we're being very redundant though the message we're trying to convey is essential.
+Models are a critical component of developing understanding and we have to keep asking AND?
+And what else is happening here that's relevant to what's happening and essential to include for the understanding we're trying to achieve.

 ## tbd / Pedro Almaguer ##